By Wayne Veysey

 Of the five changes made from the Saturday's win over Cardiff City, the only two that were enforced were Bacary Sagna (hamstring) and Olivier Giroud.

-In relation to the latter, the France international has an ongoing knee problem, so the midweek fixture with Hull was seen as an opportune time to give him a break.
+In relation to the latter, it is understood that the France international has an ongoing knee problem, so the midweek fixture with Hull was seen as an opportune time to give him a break.

 The Gunners are preparing for a testing six-day period in which they play Everton at home before trips to Napoli and Manchester City.